How long does your battery last?

 How can i get a new battery to avoid complete shutdown?

 We didn’t anticipate load shedding to occur at such a crucial time of the year.
 Businesses start to shutdown, clients starting packing up to depart for their holidays – if you have a faulty battery, you’re at a higher risk.
-To assist, we’re running a special to replace faulty batteries.
-The price is R399 all inclusive, this includes installation.
 Please contact our technical control centre on 0861 585 585.

 We cannot stress enough that having an alarm system battery that is in perfect working condition is of utmost importance.
 All signals are reliant on a good working battery.